When I started sharing that I was writing my book, a lot of people started asking “Are you done yet?”

 How long does it take to get published?

-- Submission to publishers (up to a year): Your agent may want more editing/revising done, but then you will be on submission.
+- Submission to publishers (up to a year): Your agent may want more editing/revising done, after those rounds you will be “on submission” where your book is pitched to publishers.
 Your agent does this job for you and boy is that awesome!
 You just have to nervously wait.

 - Publication (up to two years): Your publisher will want you to revise your book more, get the book trailer, book cover, marketing campaign etc ready before launch.